prdoyle/bosk-old/bosk-mongo/src/main/java/io/vena/bosk/drivers/mongo/multi-doc.md

 ### State documents

 Fields:
-- `_id`: percent-encoded concrete path where this document's state fits into the state tree.
-Starts with `/`
+- `_id`: percent-encoded "BSON path" - pipe-separated list of BSON fields describing this document fits into the overall BSON document.
+Starts with '|'
 - `state`: the bosk state
 - Any separate containers (Catalogs or SideTables) map IDs to the value `true` (rather than containing the actual tree node)